-What Are Zero-Proof and Low-ABV Cocktails?
+What Are Zero-Proof And Low-ABV Cocktails?

-Why Are They So Popular Right Now?
+Why Are Cocktails With Low Or No Alcohol Content So Popular Right Now?

 Kiddie cocktails are for kids.
 Non-drinkers—pregnant women, designated drivers, and others—want something more sophisticated and interesting than soda and lemonade.